usedatabrew/docs/Writerside/topics/Running-Blink-locally.md

 ## Start Blink

-In order to start blink you can simply execute to init the Blink instance.
+To start Blink, you can simply execute to init the Blink instance.
-> By the default Blink will try to find `blink.yaml` in the current working directory, but you may want to have your config stored
+> By default, Blink will try to find `blink.yaml` in the current working directory, but you may want to have your config stored
 > having different name.
-You can specify path to the config file by setting `-c ${fileName}` flag
+You can specify a path to the config file by setting `-c ${fileName}` flag

 ```Bash
 blink start